Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Nest Learning Thermostat (third-gen) for $179Tyler Lizenby/CNET

 Nest's smart thermostat is basically an icon of the smart home at this point.
 If you've been holding out for the right price to make the upgrade in your own smart home, then perhaps this $70 Black Friday discount from Target will do the trick.
 And yep, Lowe's will have the same deal starting on Nov.
-22.
+22, as will Newegg and Kohl's.

+If you want the absolute best bang for your buck, then I'd actually suggest getting it at Kohl's, since the store is offering $15 of in-store credit for each $50 you spend.
+As a result, the $170 Nest deal would yield you an extra $45 to shop with on top of the savings.

 Save $30